-We will depart downtown Portland and head east along the Columbia River to Troutdale, also known as the Gateway to the Gorge!
-There, we will join the beautiful Historic Columbia River Highway, the first planned scenic roadway in the United States, and wind our way to our first stop for the day: Crowne Point.
+We will depart downtown Portland and head east along the Columbia River to Troutdale, known as the Gateway to the Gorge!
+We will join the beautiful Historic Columbia River Highway, the first planned scenic roadway in the United States, and wind our way to our first stop for the day: Crown Point Vista House.
 This famous overlook sits 733 feet above the Columbia River, atop the remains of a lava flow that swept through the Gorge around 14 to 17 million years ago!
-There we will find 180 degree amazing views of the Columbia River Gorge and will also have time to explore the Vista House, an intricately designed observatory and museum that is listed on the National Register of Historic Places.
+Here, we will find amazing 180 degree views of the Columbia River Gorge and explore the Vista House.
+An intricately designed observatory and museum, the Vista House is listed on the National Register of Historic Places.

-From there we will again join the historic highway as we drive deeper into the Columbia River National Scenic Area.
-Our first waterfall for the day will be the dramatic Latourell Falls, plunging 249 feet over a massive wall of columnar basalt!
-Our next waterfall will be Wahkeena Falls, said to be the most scenic waterfall along the historic highway (probably due to its spectacular alluvial fan)!
-Wahkeena Falls crashes over 242 feet and is complimented by an ornate stone bridge.
-Depending on the season, a short .25 mile paved trail hike will be led to get closer to the falls at one of these first two waterfalls.
+From there, we will drive deeper into the Columbia River National Scenic Area.
+Our first waterfall for the day will be the dramatic Latourell Falls which plunges 249 feet over a massive wall of columnar basalt.
+Depending on the season, a short .25 mile paved trail hike will be led to get a closer view of the falls.

-The next waterfall we will visit will be the grand Multnomah Falls, the highest waterfall in Oregon and second highest in the nation!
-Here we will explore the Multnomah Falls Historic Lodge (a Cascadian style stone and timber lodge built in 1925) as well as the beautiful Multnomah Falls itself.
-This natural wonder plummets 620 feet in two major steps, accented by the Benson Bridge.
-Our guests will have the option to admire the falls from the easily accessible viewing platform, or journey on another short .25 mile paved hike to the famous bridge.
+The next waterfall we will visit will be the grand Multnomah Falls.
+Plummeting 620 feet in two major steps, Multnomah Falls is the highest waterfall in Oregon and second highest in the nation!
+Here, we will explore the Multnomah Falls Historic Lodge (a Cascadian style stone and timber lodge built in 1925) as well as the beautiful Multnomah Falls itself.
+During the gorge fire of 2017, the wildland fire crew fought tirelessly and ultimately saved this historic landmark.
+The easily accessible viewing platform offers a full view of the Benson Bridge and cascading falls beyond it.

-We will drive by the world famous Oneonta Gorge as we make our way to the last waterfall for the day, Horsetail Falls.
-This striking 176 foot waterfall gets its name from its shape, which resembles a horse's tail.
-From here we will make our way to Hood River, also known as the Windsurfing Capitol of the World, where we will pause for an hour.
-You will have a chance to explore the town and eat lunch.
-Following lunch, we will set out again, this time heading south, through the picturesque Fruit Loop orchards and lavender farms.
-If time permits, we will make a brief stop at one of the fruit stands!
+Onward to Hood River, also known as the Windsurfing Capital of the World, we will pause for an hour with a chance to explore the town and eat lunch.
+Following lunch, we will set out heading south, through the picturesque Fruit Loop orchards and lavender farms.
+If time permits, we may even make a brief stop at one of the farms stands!